 The most popular tour option is the “Top Tour,” where you will be able to climb up the 131 metal ship stairs to an outside balcony!
 We will say there is nothing like the view from the top — you can see the old lifesaving station and Bald Head Island’s “Old Baldy” lighthouse off in the distance!
 These tours are available year-round and free of charge, but there are a few things to keep in mind to make sure you’re able to experience the views from the top.

 First, you will need a reservation.
-If you’re visiting during the summer months (June, July, and August), they request at least 4 weeks advanced notice for a reservation.
-For all other times of the year, you’ll be able to snag a reservation with at least 2 weeks’ notice.
+If you’re visiting during the summer months (June, July, and August) or around the holidays, they request at least 6 weeks advanced notice for a reservation.
+No matter when you’re visiting, we suggest making a reservation for this tour with as much notice as possible.

-They are only available in the mornings on Tuesdays, Thursdays, and Sundays for most of the year.
-From October to December, you will find that tours are only available on Wednesdays and Saturdays starting at 9:30 am.
+These Top Tours are only available in the mornings on Tuesdays, Thursdays, and Sundays for most of the year.
+From October through the end of April, you will find that tours are only available on Wednesdays and Saturdays starting at 9:30 am.

 Open House Tours

 From Memorial Day through Labor Day every year, you can tour the inside of the lighthouse without a reservation!
-They are offered on Wednesdays and Saturdays from 10 am to 2 pm.
-But, keep in mind that these tours to the second level will take you up 12 steps to a solid concrete floor (not the top).
+They are offered on Wednesdays from 10am to 2pm and Saturdays from 10 am to 12 pm.
+But, keep in mind that these tours to the second level will take you up 12 steps (not the top).
 Also, visitors must be at least 7 years of age or older to climb to the second level.

 Other North Carolina Lighthouses Nearby